-According to Gregorian calendar usually Holi falls in late February or early March.
+According to the Gregorian calendar usually, Holi falls in late February or early March.

 The festival is typically celebrated over two days – the first day is known as Holika Dahan or Choti Holi, and the second day is known as Dhulandi, Rangwali Holi, or Badi Holi.

 In 2023, Holi will be celebrated on March 08th, 2023.

 This festival comes with joy because of the harvest season.

 Holi is a Hindu festival that is celebrated to mark the arrival of spring and end of winter, and the victory of good over evil.

 That is why it is also known as the Festival of Colours, Festival of Joy and Love, and Festival of Spring.